cubee-cb/ncr-pakify/README.md

 Required software:
 - Python3
-- Ogmo Editor 3 (from [here](https://ogmo-editor-3.github.io/) or compatible version, idk how compatible CE and other forks are)
+- Ogmo Editor 3 (from [here](https://ogmo-editor-3.github.io/) or a compatible version)
-- Ninja Cat Remewstered 1.2mg or higher (technically not needed, but good luck playing the levels you make without it)
+- Ninja Cat Remewstered 1.2mg or higher (not *technically* required, but good luck playing the levels you make without it)
-  - While it is possible to use release version 1.1mg, it is more difficult due to various small changes in level format, and the menu is hardcoded to only play `basepak` and does not have the ability to change packs.
-Assets and entities from future worlds are also not present and will use fallbacks.
+  - While it may be possible to use release version 1.1mg, it is more difficult due to various small changes in level format, and the menu is hardcoded to only play `basepak`.
+Assets, entities, and mechanics from newer worlds are also not present and will either use fallbacks or crash.

 Basic workflow:
 - If you're making a new level pack, create a folder for your level pack next to `pakify.py`.
 - Add a `base.ncl` file inside the new folder, with the base details for the pack.
 Use the default level packs (except `basepak`) in this repository as examples.
 - Using Ogmo Editor, open the `.ogmo` project file.
 - When creating levels, place them in the pack folder and name them by number like `1.json`, `2.json`, `3.json`.
+  - If your pack contains multiple "worlds", it may be beneficial to adopt a `world-level` naming scheme, i.e. `1-1.json`, `1-9.json`, `2-1.json`, just to makes things clearer.
 - Find the `Content/levels` folder in your Ninja Cat Remewstered install. (or wherever you want the output `.ncl` files to go)
-- Running `pakify.py /path/to/Content/levels <pack folder>` should produce `<pak>.ncl` files in the game's directory.
+- Running `pakify.py /path/to/Content/levels` should produce `<pak>.ncl` files in the game's directory.
+  - You can also specify which packs to build after the path. e.g. `pakify.py /path/to/Content/levels outset sequel` would build only the packs `outset` and `sequel`.
 - Finally, if you have made a new pack, add your pack's filename to the `packs.json` file so the game knows to load it.

+## Pack glyph

 The level pack's `glyph` uses the PICO-8 gfx format.
 They can be made inside PICO-8 and copy-pasted in.
 Remove the `[gfx]` and `[/gfx]` tags and it should just work.
 - Keep the width and height bytes though, those are used to format the icon properly.
 Max size is 64x64px, typical size is 16x16px plus a 1px border.
 (18x18px total)

+`[gfx]WWHHxxxxxxxxxxxxxxxx[/gfx]` -> `WWHHxxxxxxxxxxxxxxxx`

 ## Alternate levels